Renderer¶

 Gets the underlying DrawSurface implementation.

-Draws a string of text using the default font.
+Draws a string of text using the default font and scaling.

 Example: